CopperPanMan/Calendar-Alarms-for-iOS/README.md

 - **Get notified only when it makes sense**

   Using rescheduling features, you can make alarms automatically reschedule themselves if you’re driving, in a conflicting meeting, or not yet at the right location.
 With an OpenHabits integration, alarms can even repeat on a cadence until you have logged that you completed a task.

+- **Set alarms for other people through shared calendars**

+  Share a calendar with another Calendar Alarms user and either person can add or edit alarm-configured events on it.
+That means you can schedule alarms for a partner, coordinate reminders with a coworker, or have someone else place an alarm directly onto your calendar.
+Each person can   choose which shared calendars Calendar Alarms should pay attention to.

 ## You Can Go Much Further Than the Editor